telerik/justmock-docs/advanced-usage/private-accessor.md

 1. Call the non-public method by giving its exact name
 1. Finally, you can assert against its expected return value

-Like an non-public generic instance methods, you can use `PrivateAccessor` to call non-public generic static ones, here is the sample test:
+Like a non-public generic instance methods, you can use __PrivateAccessor__ to call non-public generic static ones, here is the sample test:

   #### __[C#]__